dataliew/KUSF_Basketball_data_analysis/README.md

 # Data Analysis & Visualization

-- Perforemd data analysis based on each year and divisions using matplotlib.pyplot
+- Perforemd data analysis based on each year(2020-2022) and divisions(Mid & South) using matplotlib.pyplot
+![alt text]

 - Performed correlation of scores & 2pts/3pts using matplotlib.pyplot